 The Foundation has a formal professional code of conduct in place for staff and the Board of Directors, governing conflict of interest and competitive purchasing practices.
-During the year, organizations affiliated with certain current members of the Board of Directors received disbursements to conduct charitable activities.
+During the year, organizations affiliated with certain current members of the Board of Directors received payments for consulting services or disbursements to conduct charitable activities.
 Related party transactions are in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
-The total program disbursements included in the accounts of the Foundation related to these organizations amount to \$27,445 (2017 -\$8,672), as follows:
+The total payments included in the accounts of the Foundation related to these organizations amount to \$21,019 (2018 - \$27,445) as follows: